slacke101/Sealie/README.md

-# SeaLink Dashboard
+# Sealie Sense

-**Author:** Rafael Castro
+**Author:** Rafael A Castro
 **Started:** ~March 27, 2025
-**Last Updated:** June 27, 2025
+**Last Updated:** September 3rd, 2025

 ---

 ## Overview

-SeaLink Dashboard is a modern, professional Python desktop application for real-time sensor data visualization, device management, and serial communication.
+Sealie Sense is a modern, professional Python desktop application for real-time sensor data visualization, device management, and serial communication.
 Built with Tkinter and ttkbootstrap, it provides a beautiful, responsive UI for monitoring Arduino and other microcontroller sensor data, with advanced features for data logging, export, and analysis.

 ---